MY INTERNET WRITING :

 More details of HubPages - my experiences there and the changes which led to my decision - is available on the companion page to this one : 'My Internet Writing : Starting Out on HubPages'

-WIX WEBSITE BUILDER
+THE WIX WEBSITE BUILDER

-Once I signed up and started, I found that although the design methodology was similar to HubPages, the flexibility and range of options available on Wix were hugely greater, giving me exactly the creative freedom I had craved.
+Once I signed up and started, I soon learned that although the design methodology was similar to HubPages, the flexibility and range of options available on Wix were hugely greater, giving me exactly the creative freedom I had craved.
 I could write text in any font style, colour and letter size I wished, I could not merely post images as on HubPages but change their shape and size, and place them anywhere I wished on the page - an option which had recently been seriously curtailed on HubPages.
 I could also use headers and footers and a variety of different background designs.
 And videos, as well as music players, link buttons, and many other apps could also be added.
-Most impressively, there was a tool which enabled formatting of the page for mobile cell phones, quite independently of the formatting for desktops and laptops; that meant that I could have exactly the page layout I wanted on the larger screen format, but still have a passably acceptable presentation on mobiles.
-(You'll note though I still maintain a message in the header advising that the pages read best on the larger screen format).
+Most impressively, there was a tool which enabled formatting of the page for mobile cell phones, quite independent of the formatting for desktops and laptops; that meant that I could have exactly the page layout I wanted on the larger screen format, but still have a passably acceptable presentation on mobiles.
+(You'll note though I still maintain a message in the headers advising that the pages read best on a larger screen format).

 Wix is much more complex than HubPages, and it does take much longer to learn all the facilities and how best to use them.
-I started on Wix in November 2017, and published my first website on 7th December - my birthday.
+I started on Wix in November 2017, and I published my first website on 7th December - my birthday.
 I published the second on 6th January 2018.
 In the middle of March 2018 as I complete the writing of this my third website, I am still learning, and as I learn, I still regularly return to those first two sites to tinker with the layout and improve it.
 I'm sure it'll be a long time before I am fully au fait with all the potential that this website builder has to offer.

 The future will tell, but at present I am pleased with the commencement of my association with Wix.